qarmin/szyszka/README.md

 ## Contribution
 Contributions are very welcome - bug reports, pull requests, testing etc.
 When creating or modifying existing rules, don't forget about updating/adding tests!
+You can also add/improve translations in crowdin - https://crowdin.com/project/szyszka

 ## Name
 Szyszka is Polish word which means Pinecone.